NlabsGlobalFullStack/eHospital/README.md

 ## Contribution
 We welcome contributions!
 If you would like to contribute, please fork the repository and submit a pull request.

+## Issues
+If you encounter any issues or have questions, please open an [issue](https://github.com/NlabsGlobalFullStack/eHospital/issues).

 ## License
 This project is licensed under the [MIT License](LICENSE).

 Feel free to explore the code and contribute to the project.
-If you have any questions, open an issue.

 Thank you for your interest in eHospital!